Money & Subsidies

 • Max coverage: $3,000,000

-• Key features: Retrenchment benefit (6 months premium waiver), booster option (increase coverage at key life events without underwriting), loyalty benefit (10% premium rebate after 10 claim-free years)
+• What stands out: Retrenchment benefit (6 months of premium waiver if you lose your job).
+Booster option lets you increase coverage at life events without new underwriting.
+10% premium rebate after 10 claim-free years.

 Aviva MyProtector Term Plan